nxuwub/ap-csa-2026-frqs/question-1/README.md

 # Question 1: String Processing and Iteration
 ## My Approach
 So for part a, what i did was to use a while loop instead of a for loop because i felt it was easier to keep going until something clicked in my head.
-I think i started at 1 too if i remember.
+I think i started at 1 too if i remember. part b, i just made a new string and deleted the character before when i saw a hyphen
 ## Course Connections
 I dont really think this one had anything that we did in the course, but there was definetly topics related to constructors on the practice tests we took
 ## What Gave Me Trouble